-If you are looking for general relaxation and stress relief, the therapeautic massage or hot stone massage is a fantastic option.
-If you prefer heavy deep pressure and relief from injuries, especially sport-related, the sports massage or the barefoot bar massage are the best choices for you.
+If you are looking for general relaxation and stress relief, the therapeutic massage with elevations such as hot stones, aromatherapy or sound therapy are all fantastic options.
+If you prefer heavy deep pressure and relief from injuries, Deep tissue or Ashiatsu-barefoot bar massage are the best choices for you with either CBD or Ache pain relief balm for extra relief.
 I do need to know which massage you wish to schedule at the time of booking as I may need to take time to specially prepare each service, including products and equipment prior to your arrival.
-If I determine that a massage other than the one you scheduled would be more appropriate for your health or preferences, I can adjust your booking if you'd like.
+If we determine that a massage other than the one you scheduled would be more appropriate for your health or preferences, we can always adjust.

 What is deep tissue?

-When someone requests "deep tissue" I take that to mean "heavy pressure."
-Deep Tissue massage actually means addressing the deeper layers of the soft tissue and some of the best techniques for that are more gentle techniques such as Myofascial Release.
-I can use both heavy pressure and perform Deep Tissue massage.
+When someone requests "deep tissue" most mean heavy pressure.
+Deep Tissue massage by definition means addressing the deeper layers of the soft tissue.
+Some of the best techniques for this are more gentle techniques such as Myofascial Release.
+I can use both heavy pressure or perform Deep Tissue massage.
+It really depends on what you are requiring.
 I will work with you during the consultation to determine the best treatment for your preferences and needs.

 Do I need to take my clothes off for a massage?